Funchal Port • Gateway to the Beautiful Floating Garden

 Located near the Lido, this complex offers two saltwater pools (one for kids) and platforms for sunbathing with easy stairs into the sea.
 It is less crowded than the main Lido complex.

-Expect Pebbles: Most natural beaches have large stones; water shoes are highly recommended for comfort when entering the water.
+Expect Pebbles: Most natural beaches have large stones instead of soft sand, so water shoes help make entering the water much more comfortable.

 Luxury Resort Day Passes